9:00am on 3.650MHz LSB (80 metre band)

 On 80m I usually monitor myself via a web SDR.
 There is a second or so of latency in the system.
 It gives me a very good idea of how my signal is getting out and sometimes it enables me to copy stations calling me who are below my high local noise level.

 The linking system for the GB3ZB and GB3FI repeaters proved problematic for the GB2RS news broadcasts.
 Following various experimental configurations and both hardware and software updates, reliability has been achieved by uploading the same file to each repeater.
-The repeaters now transmit the audio in virtually perfect synchronisation unless one is delayed by a user's transmission tht runs on past 9:30am.
+The repeaters now transmit the audio in virtually perfect synchronisation unless one is delayed by a user's transmission that runs on past 9:30am.
 Sometimes (rarely) I find time to edit the file for my 2m broadcast by removing local news items relating to clubs south of the Mendip Hills.

 I am still (2024) not fully over shingles.
 There is still continuous mild pain, but my sight, which I was afraid would be permanently damaged, has recovered.